The Importance of a User-Friendly Website

 But this isn’t very accurate.

 There is no doubt that a 5-second session is a bounce.
-The user landed on your page, quickly analyzed it, and decided that the content did not satisfy their needs.
+The user lands on your page, quickly analyzes it, and decides that the content does not satisfy their needs.

 But if a user spends 20 minutes reading engaging content on your page, shares the article on his social media, and then leaves the website, is it still a bounce?
 According to Google Analytics, yes.
 According to anyone else?
 Not really.

-This is why many people aren’t huge fans of the bounce rate metric.
+This is why many people aren’t fans of the bounce rate metric.
 But there’s an alternative.

 Dwell Time